This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 This CMS Hierarchical Condition Category (CMS-HCC) risk score study will investigate differences in underlying health between rural and urban populations using recent data and analyze which factors drive observed differences.

-Research center: Rural Health Equity Research Center
+Research center: ETSU/NORC Rural Health Research Center

-Topics: Health disparities and health equity, Health services, Healthcare access, Hospitals and clinics, Medicaid and CHIP, Medicare, Medicare Advantage (MA)
+Topics: Health services, Healthcare access, Hospitals and clinics, Medicaid and CHIP, Medicare, Medicare Advantage (MA)

-• Public Health Insurance Coverage among Rural and Urban Children
+• Public Health Insurance Coverage Among Rural and Urban Children

 Medicaid and the Children's Health Insurance Program (CHIP) are important sources of health insurance coverage for rural children, yet analyses have shown a decline in overall U.S. coverage in recent years.
 This study will use the American Communities Survey to examine rates of Medicaid/CHIP coverage among rural versus urban children and whether these have changed over time.